 He was allowed one visitor a year in 30 minutes, he could only receive and write one letter for every 6 months, due to close monitoring of writing materials, no letters containing political matters were allowed out of the prison, but somehow, Mandela did write a letter to the Minister of Justice on April 22 in 1978 which was entitled Release us on Treat as political prisoners.
 In this letter Mandela was asking to be set free together with other prisoners, but the Minister took very long to reply and he did not grant them the release.

+ROBBEN ISLAND Life in Robben Island was no fun at all, Nelson Mandela spent 18 years of his 27 years.
 He was given a small cell, he would sleep on the floor because there were no beds and most embarrassing of all, there were no toilets, they were given buckets to use as toilets, and he was forced to hard labor by digging lime stones.